 - ✓ Walk, walk, walk!!!
 You should walk at least once per hour while awake. - Take short frequent walks every day.
 Gradually increase your walking distance as tolerated.
 If you have not been physically active start slow.
 Start with 10 minutes of walking daily.
-Add 10 minutes to your walk each week until you are walking /moving for an hour each day. - ✓ Walk on flat surfaces. - ✓ Rest when you feel tired.
-Getting enough sleep will help you recover.
+Add 10 minutes to your walk each week until you are walking /moving for an hour each day.

+✓ Walk on flat surfaces.